programs-pathologist-assistant-990x358

 Aspiring pathologist assistants (PAs) are advised to seek out academic programs accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 The NAACLS has worked to establish and promote quality among PA programs across the country, recognizing schools that have achieved high curricula standards, student outcomes, faculty instruction, and clinical training.

-In addition to the NAACLS—a programmatic accrediting agency—institutional accreditation organizations evaluate universities.
-Divided by region, the US Department of Education recognizes six agencies:
+In addition to the NAACLS—a programmatic accrediting agency—there are also institutional accreditation organizations that evaluate universities.
+Divided by region, there are six agencies recognized by the US Department of Education:

 • Higher Learning Commission (HLC)